kelpdotkelp/pygrbl/README.md

 `is_point_valid(point: Point)`

-Implemented by subclasses, returns a boolean indicating whether `point` is valid to move to based on the subclass chamber geomtery and target geometry.
+Implemented by subclasses, returns a boolean indicating whether `point` is valid to move to based on the subclass chamber geometry and target geometry.

 ### `ChamberCircle2D(PyGRBLChamber)`